Midsummer or Midwinter in the Mendips, Avebury & Bath

 Home to Britain’s only natural hot springs, Bath has been a spa town since Roman times.
 The Roman baths are remarkably well preserved and still flow today with the natural spring water.
 They became very fashionable in Georgian times, making the city popular with 18th century high society and famed in literature and art.
 This is when Palladian architects transformed Bath into one of the most beautiful cities in Europe, with elegant, neo-classical buildings in the honey coloured Bath stone.

 The compact nature of the historic centre allows us to see it all on a walking tour in which your tour director will show you the some of the lesser-known Roman and Medieval remains, as well as the famous Georgian crescents, terraces and squares.
 We include entrance to the Roman Baths and the Medieval Abbey, and you might like time to relax in the modern thermal spa or in one of the city’s Regency tea rooms.

 Day 3: Avebury World Heritage and the Wiltshire Museum.

 A short drive from Bath brings us to Avebury, an archaeological area which shares World Heritage status with Stonehenge some 20 miles to its south.
 Both Stonehenge and Avebury were in use at the same time, and each was at the centre of its own ceremonial landscape of monuments.
 Avebury’s stone circle is, in fact, much larger than Stonehenge and is Europe’s largest Neolithic stone circle, large enough to contain today’s village within it.

 David Dawson and Mark Corney guide us through Avebury’s fascinating landscape of monuments, exploring the Sanctuary, West Kennet Avenue, West Kennet Long Barrow and Silbury Hill, as well as the main circle.
+The solstices were clearly significant in the alignments of these monuments, so midsummer and midwinter are the best times of year to experience them.
 We also visit the site museum, and you might like to take a stroll along the Avenue.